Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification

 \subsection{Calibration and Thresholding}

-In our work, we explicitly treat probability calibration as a distinct step from model fitting.
-After selecting hyperparameters, we calibrate the obtained raw scores so that predicted probabilities better reflect empirical correctness.
-We use \textit{isotonic regression}~(\citet{isotonic}), a flexible monotonic mapping that can correct systematic over- or under-confidence without assuming a parametric form.
-To avoid optimistic bias, the calibrator is fit using predictions obtained in a way that prevents a sample from being used to both train the scoring model and calibrate that same sample (e.g., out-of-fold (OOF) predictions within the training partition).
-The resulting calibration function is then applied consistently to all subsequent outputs, enabling more meaningful interpretation of predicted probabilities and improving the reliability of operating-point decisions.
+{In our work, we explicitly treat probability calibration as a distinct post-hoc step from model fitting.
+This step is particularly important when outputs are used for risk assessment, since decision rules and clinical communication often rely on absolute risk estimates (e.g., “refer if risk is greater than $p$, where $p \in [0,1]$”), which are only meaningful if the reported probabilities are well-calibrated.
+After hyperparameter selection, we calibrate the model’s raw scores so that the resulting probabilities are better aligned with empirical correctness.
+We use \textit{isotonic regression}~\citet{isotonic}, a flexible monotone mapping that can correct systematic over- or under-confidence without assuming a parametric form.
+To avoid optimistic bias and information leakage, the calibrator is fit only on out-of-sample predictions from the \emph{proper-training} data (e.g., out-of-fold (OOF) predictions obtained within the outer-training partition), ensuring that a sample is not used to both train the scoring model and calibrate its own prediction.
+Within each outer fold, the resulting calibration function is then applied to probabilities produced on the disjoint calibration subset and on the held-out outer test subjects.
+While our primary binary operating point is chosen by maximizing Youden’s $J$ (which depends primarily on score ordering and is therefore largely invariant to monotone score transformations), calibrated probabilities remain valuable for (a) meaningful interpretation and communication of individual-level risk, and (b) enabling alternative probability-based decision rules (e.g., fixed risk cutoffs or cost/utility-based thresholds) should deployment requirements evolve.}